ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 This fails:

-TODO Add screenshot of test failure
+TODO Add screenshot of test failures.

 We first need to ensure, in `test_construction`, that we have an empty list for `player.guardians`.
 Then, in the new test `test_add_guardian`, we make both a player *and* a guardian, add the guardian to the player, and test the result.